 The other factor driving up your CPA could be the competition you will face for the marketing channels you’re leveraging.
 Even if you’re the only company selling travel insurance to mountain climbers, there are other companies bidding for those same eyeballs to pitch them nutritional supplements, shoes, ropes, and helmets.
 That drives up the cost of the ads you’re relying on to bring them to your landing pages and sign up for your email list.

 And, as you move past the early adopters and into the folks that required a little more convincing, there’s a much higher risk for churn and unsatisfied customers that weren’t chomping at the bit and proactively seeking your solution.
 So, the uphill climb just gets steeper… and more expensive.
 Not to mention that the success of your product in the market may attract even more competition, which can further increase CPA while simultaneously putting you on the defensive to retain the customers you already have.

 Product-market fit is product management’s holy grail

-Like most things, it’s also an ever-evolving journey to uncover new demands, modify the market you’re targeting, and adjust the messaging and communication tactics your company uses to reach new buyers.
+Like most things, it’s also an ever-evolving journey to uncover new demands, modify the market you’re targeting, find patterns of pain, and adjust the messaging and communication tactics your company uses to reach new buyers.
 Reassessing your product/market fit and relying on benchmarks such as the Rule of 40 ensure your company doesn’t become complacent and is continually adapting to reach your growth targets and defend your position from competitors.